 Check local guidelines about the safety of fish caught by family and friends in your local lakes, rivers, and coastal areas.
 If no advice is available, eat up to 6 ounces (one average meal) per week of fish you catch from local waters, but don't consume any other fish during that week.

-Maryland routinely monitors core sampling sites within these five regions on a 5-year cycle.
+Maryland routinely monitors across the state on a 5-year cycle.
 When routine monitoring indicates potential hazards to the public and environment, additional monitoring of the affected area may be conducted to verify the initial findings and identify the appropriate species and size classes associated with harmful contaminant levels.
 Findings from such studies are the basis for the fish consumption guidelines (see our most recent guidelines).

 The types of fish sampled include important predatory game species (such as small mouth bass and striped bass), common recreational panfish species (white perch, bluegill, crappie) as well as, bottom dwelling, accumulator species with relatively high fat content (such as carp, catfish and American eel).
 Also, periodically MDE conducts intensive surveys of contaminant levels in selected species in specific water bodies.
 Past targets of intensive surveys conducted in Patapsco River/Baltimore Harbor included: white perch, channel catfish, eel, and striped bass.

 Chesapeake Bay Regional Fish Consumption Advisories (Chesapeake Bay Program)

 Fishing Information (Maryland DNR)